Caliu-Data/databricks-startups-metrics/README.md

 # Databricks Metrics Catalog Demo

-End-to-end set of Databricks notebooks that simulate a startup ERP system, enforce GDPR in the medallion architecture, and publish gold-layer growth metrics.
+End-to-end set of Databricks notebooks that simulate a startup ERP system, enforce GDPR in the medallion architecture, and publish growth-focused gold metrics.

 ## Repository Structure

-- `notebooks/01_generate_erp_startup_dataset.ipynb` – builds a realistic dummy ERP catalog and growth metrics inventory.
+- `notebooks/01_generate_erp_startup_dataset.ipynb` – seeds synthetic ERP data straight into Spark DataFrames and derives monthly growth inputs.
 - `notebooks/02_bronze_to_silver_gdpr.ipynb` – demonstrates GDPR-safe transformation from bronze to silver, including pseudonymisation and audit logging.
-- `notebooks/03_silver_to_gold_metrics.ipynb` – aggregates curated silver data into monthly revenue and retention KPIs ready for reporting.
+- `notebooks/03_silver_to_gold_metrics.ipynb` – aggregates curated silver data into gold-layer growth metrics and registers a reusable metrics view.

 Run the notebooks sequentially for the best experience.